!-- NAVIGATION BAR BEGINS HERE-->

 Peoples Republic of China 1949-present

 The People's Republic of China (PRC) has the largest population in the world.
 It is located in East Asia.
 With the end of the Chinese Civil War in 1949, the result was the People's Republic of China, a single-party state governed by the Communist Party of China (CPC).
-The Communist Party of China (CPC), under the leadership of Mao Zedong, now controled the the world's second-largest country.
+The Communist Party of China (CPC), under the leadership of Mao Zedong, now controlled the the world's second-largest country.

 As China's new Communistic government took control of all aspects of Chinese life, it is only natural that they soon looked upon all of eastern Asia as their area of interest.
-Thus a Cold War rivalry for Communist dominancy of the area began to play out in the power vacuum left in Indochina when the French and later the Americans left.
-Both giant Communist powers wanted to dominate the same area, and Cambodia became one of their un-official political battlefields. |
+Thus a Cold War rivalry for Communist dominance of the area began to play out in the power vacuum left in Indochina when the French and later the Americans left.
+Both giant Communist powers wanted to dominate the same area, and Cambodia became one of their un-official political battlefields.

 Colonial French Cambodia